ZErkelentzis/LATIN2/README.md

    Typically, the root path contains, besides this LATIN2 repository, also the [urtheories](https://gl.mathhub.info/MMT/urtheories) and [LFX](https://gl.mathhub.info/MMT/LFX) archives as (transitive) subdirectories.<br>
    \*) if you don't know about that file, you probably don't have one.

-## Authors
+## Contributors

 The current maintainer is [Florian Rabe][frabe].
-A list of all current of previous maintainers:
+A list of all current and previous contributors:

 - [Florian Rabe][frabe]: created LATIN2 in year YYYY (TODO), maintaining and advising people contributing to it ever since
 - [Navid Roux][nroux]: contributed in years 2019 -- 2021 various formalizations  (incl.
 Curry Howard, translations in type theory), added documentary source code at various places, and integrated diagram operators (TODO: link to it) in their thesis (TODO: link to it) as to replace XYZ lines of code by a single macro invocation